SwissArmyBud/microCash/README.md

 ## Contributing

-If you found a problem, or have a feature request, please open an [issue](https://github.com/kenwheeler/cash/issues) about it.
+If you found a problem, or have a feature request, please open an [issue](https://github.com/swissarmybud/MicroCash/issues) about it.

 If you want to make a pull request you should:

-1. Clone the repository: `git clone https://github.com/kenwheeler/cash.git`.
+1. Clone the repository: `git clone https://github.com/swissarmybud/MicroCash.git microcash`.
-2. Enter the cloned repository: `cd cash`
+2. Enter the cloned repository: `cd microcash`
 3. Install the dependencies: `npm install`.
 4. Automatically recompile Cash whenever a change is made: `npm run dev`.
 5. Automatically rerun the tests whenever a change is made: `npm run test:watch`.